)

 While we make money through partnerships with some of the brands we discuss in our articles, our editorial team operates 100% independently, and these partners never influence or affect the topics, reviews, ratings, or recommendations we provide.
 We never guarantee favorable reviews or mentions in exchange for compensation from any brands or partners, and we uphold strict editorial standards to ensure our content is always independent, truthful, and unbiased.

-Toyota Tacoma drivers pay an average of $139 per month for auto insurance — about $13 less than the national average.
+Toyota Tacoma drivers pay an average of $146 per month for auto insurance.
+That’s $20 less than the national average for all vehicles.

-Mile Auto offers the cheapest rates for the Toyota Tacoma, with an average rate of just $65 per month.
+USAA offers the cheapest rates for the Toyota Tacoma, with an average rate of just $76 per month.

 The cost of your car insurance depends on several factors, including the type of policy you choose.
 With liability-only coverage, you’ll pay less but get coverage only for injuries and property damage you cause to others.